 A Definitive Guide to Different Types of Flooring Options

 Ready to choose unique flooring types for your home?
-From gorgeous hardwoods to affordable laminates to durable vinyl plank and tile, there are countless options available.
+From gorgeous hardwood to affordable laminate to versatile vinyl plank and tile, there are countless options available.
 With so many excellent, stylish choices to select from, it can sometimes feel daunting to begin a flooring search or flooring purchase journey!

-To make it a bit easier and straightforward, Twenty & Oak has broken down each type of flooring for you to peruse and discover.
-That way, you can make the ultimate decision on the best flooring to install in your home so that it looks beautiful and lasts for many, many years.
+To make it a bit easier and straightforward, Twenty & Oak has broken down each type of flooring for you to explore and discover.
+That way, you can make the ultimate decision on the best flooring to install in your unique home so that it matches your vision and lasts for decades with outstanding performance.

 Here’s a definitive guide to the different types of flooring options you can choose from.

 Hardwood flooring is the most preferred flooring type and flooring visual with homeowners and prospective homebuyers– and we completely get it!
 The distinct characteristics, unmistakable texture, knots, and graining patterns truly embody natural beauty.
-Hardwood floors are strong and durable enough to withstand high-traffic areas and, when properly maintained, can last decades in your home.
-Hardwood floors are also a fantastic investment and can even increase a home’s resale value, but they can be refinished over time to restore their appearance.
+Hardwood floors are also strong and durable enough to withstand high-traffic areas and when properly maintained can last decades in your home.
+Not only are hardwood floors a fantastic investment that can even increase a home’s resale value, but they can be refinished over time to restore their appearance.

 Laminate flooring is much like engineered hardwood in that it has a finished top layer and seal covering compressed fiber materials.
 The only distinctive difference between laminate and engineered hardwood is that laminate doesn’t have that authentic top layer of wood.
-Instead, laminate offers a wood-like appearance through a photo-captured image taken of the real thing.
+Instead, laminate offers a realistic wood-like appearance through a photo-captured image.

-And laminate’s photo-realistic images can resemble much more than wood.
-It can mimic the look of stone, ceramic tile and even stained concrete.
+Laminate’s photo-realistic images can also mimic the look of stone, ceramic tile, and even stained concrete.
 Did we also mention that laminate is much more affordable than the real thing?
-At a fraction of the cost, laminate flooring can make a room appear like it has original heirloom wood plank floors or offer the more upscale look of exotic stones and marbles.
+At a fraction of the cost, laminate flooring can make a room appear like it has original heirloom wood plank floors!

 Luxury Vinyl Planks and Tiles